ucl-cssb/flopr/README.md

 FlopR relies on several other R packages.
 Most of them are available through the “Comprehensive R Archive Network (CRAN)” which just means that they can be automatically installed.
-There are, however, a couple that need to be manually installed.
-To do this use the following
+There are, however, a couple that need to be manually installed if you are using the flow cytometry processing functions.
+To do this use the following commands:
-commands:

 ``` r
 install.packages("devtools", repos = "https://cloud.r-project.org/")